tritemio/manta_manu/ES_formulas.md

 \]

-In PAX we can take advantage of the additional signal in \(F_{AexDem}\) and derive an equivalent set of PAX-enahanced expressions for \(E\) and \(S\).
+In PAX we can take advantage of the additional signal in \(F_{AexDem}\) and derive an equivalent set of "PAX-enahanced expressions for \(E\) and \(S\).
 In particular, we can start defining a PAX-enhanced D-excitation signal (burst size):